|

 4. expert advice

-5. information on national palliative care organizations available
+5. information on national palliative care organizations available on the web

 |